eden-brekke/Code-201-Reading-Notes/README.md

 |Duckett: JavaScript and jQuery| [Introduction](##-javascript-and-jquery-introduction) |About this book|
 |Duckett: JavaScript and jQuery| [Chapter 1](##-javascript-and-jquery-chapter-1) | The ABC's of Programming|

+ All Information referenced from Dockett HTML&CSS/JavaScript and jQuery(2011)
 <br>

 ## HTML and CSS Introduction